suzyi/c-plus-plus/caffe/0-caffe_cpu_installation.md

 Up to now, Caffe is successfully installed.
 To verify this, we need run the classification task of MNIST, see the next part.

 ### 1-5- Run the classification task of MNIST to check if Caffe works fine

+Steps below are modified from [caffe's original post](https://caffe.berkeleyvision.org/gathered/examples/mnist.html), in which command lines work fine on a Linux terminal.
+Remembering that we are working on Windows system, so "convert_mnist_data.bin" is replaced to "convert_mnist_data.exe".

 + run this example to check if caffe is successfully installed
   + `(forCaffe)D:\libcaffe>caffe> bash data\mnist\get_mnist.sh` will download MNIST data.
 Errors may appear:
     + No bash found?
 Install it.